jaredpetersen/troubadour/README.md

 ```

 ### Pause
-To pause the playback (with the ability to resume later), use the `pause` function:
+Pause the playback (with the ability to resume later) by using the `pause` function:

 ```javascript
 jukebox.on('pause', function() {